Effects of defects in the XY chain with frustrated boundary conditions: Results

 We can now start to illustrate the results of our analysis of the behavior of the magnetization $m_x(j)$ under the presence of a defect for finite chains and then extrapolate its behavior in the thermodynamic limit in the two frustrated regions studied in~\cite{Maric20, Maric20_2}.
 At first, we focus on the case where the defect affects only one spin direction, and then we switch to the case where the defect acts on both.

-In the first case, a typical example of the picture we obtain is summarized in Fig.~\ref{fig:1}, where we have considered a defect acting only on the dominant interaction $(\delta_x\neq0,\delta_y=0)$.
-As we can see from the figure, when the defect tends to strengthen the AFM interactions, i.e. when an AFTD defect is considered, the max of the DFT, that is obtained for $k=\frac{N\pm1}{2}$ goes to a non-zero value as the system size diverges while $\tilde m_x(k)$ vanishes for all other momenta.
+{Before starting a detailed discussion, in Fig.~\ref{fig:phasesrepr} we depict a schematic phase diagram of the system in the presence of a defect with $(\delta_x\neq0,\delta_y=0)$.
+In it we can see that the system can show two clearly different behavior.
+As we can see from Fig.~\ref{fig:1},} when the defect tends to strengthen the AFM interactions, i.e. when an AFTD defect is considered, the max of the DFT, that is obtained for $k=\frac{N\pm1}{2}$ goes to a non-zero value as the system size diverges while $\tilde m_x(k)$ vanishes for all other momenta.
 This picture is coherent with an incommensurate AFM order in which the site-dependent magnetization is proportional to $\sin \left[ \pi(1\!-\!\frac{1}{N}) j \right]$ as can also be seen from the plots of the envelopes obtained for $N=1019$ spins.
 It is worth noting that the incommensurate AFM order is found both for $\phi\in(0,\pi/4)$ and for $\phi\in(-\pi/4,0)$, although in the latter region, without perturbation, a mesoscopic ferromagnetic order was present.
 Thus an AFTD stabilizes the incommensurate AFM order, regardless of the order that characterizes the unperturbed underlying model.

-A peculiar feature needs commenting: although one could na\"ively expect that a stronger AFM bond would concentrate around the defect the largest magnetization amplitude, this is not the case and one observes the magnetization minimum at the defect for both signs of the latter.
+A peculiar feature needs commenting: Although one could naively expect that a stronger AFM bond would concentrate around the defect the largest magnetization amplitude, this is not the case and one observes the magnetization minimum at the defect for both signs of the latter.
 We do not have a satisfactory qualitative explanation for this behavior, although the perturbative calculations below provide some technical justifications.
 It seems that the system prefers to have the most constant magnetization profile far away from the defect, so that at the center of the chain the order is hardly distinguishable from the unfrustrated one.
 Although the reaction to FBC is to excite a single quasi-particle over the vacuum, we cannot characterize the observed position of the magnetization minimum as anything else but a many-body effect.